ubc-systopia/netshaper/evaluation/microbenchmarks/README.md

 ### Configuration
 All configuration parameters of the middlebox are provided in a json file name [peer1_config.json](../../hardware/client_middlebox/peer1_config.json).
 The description of all these configurations are provided in [configuration.md](../../hardware/configuation.md).
 Note that this is not necessarily the same configuration used for this particular experiment.
 The python script [set_params.py](helpers/set_params.py) is used to set the parameters for middlebxes according to the configuration files of the experiment, [microbenchmarks_large_requests.json](configs/microbenchmarks_large_requests.json) and [microbenchmarks_small_requests.json](configs/microbenchmarks_small_requests.json).

+**Note**: Peer1 receives the IP address of the server and the port number of the server from the configuration file, currently set as `localhost:5555`.
+If you are running the experiment on a different set of machines, you should change the IP address and port number in the configuration file accordingly.

 ## Client
 ### Prerequisites